pambrose/battlesnake-quickstart/README.md

 implements methods to produce [GameContext](src/main/kotlin/io/battlesnake/core/AbstractGameContext.kt) and [Strategy](src/main/kotlin/io/battlesnake/core/Strategy.kt) objects.

-* The GameContext class is snake-specific and is created at the start of every game and provides context between game turns.
+* The GameContext class is snake-specific.
+An instance is created at the start of every game and provides context between game turns.
 * The Strategy specifies responses for Ping, Start, Move, and End commands.

 ## Examples

-Examples of simple BattleSnakes created with this framework are [here](https://github.com/pambrose/battlesnake-examples).
+Examples of simple Battlesnakes created with this framework are [here](https://github.com/pambrose/battlesnake-examples).

-### Minimal Kotlin BattleSnake
+### Minimal Kotlin Battlesnake

 ```kotlin
 object ExampleSnake : AbstractBattleSnake<GameContext>(){